NEVIN’S MALE CLIENTS 1860s-70s

 Copyright © KLW NFC Imprint & Private Collection 2016

 Among free men, that is, apart from those prisoners Thomas Nevin photographed when they had shaved and dressed in prison issue on being incarcerated, factors such as class or age do not seem to differentiate those with beards and those without.
 For example, the two clean-shaven men in this photograph are the former Premier Sir John O’Shanassy in a white top hat on the viewer’s extreme left, and a working class man in a narrow brim floppy white summer hat on extreme right.
 Thomas Nevin took this photograph of intercolonial and local VIPs in the company of colonists on board the City of Hobart, January 31st 1872 during an excursion to Adventure Bay, at Bruny Island.
 The bearded men in the foreground included barrister Byron Miller standing next to O’Shannasy, Captain Clinch with pipe behind him, the Premier of Tasmania the Hon.
 Alfred Kennerley, front centre, arms crossed, the Hon.
-James Erskine Calder (face next to the Capstan wheel), and possibly Anglican Bishop Charles Bromby at extreme lower right.
-The calm young woman in this hirsute crowd remains unidentified.
+James Erskine Calder (face next to the Capstan wheel), and the Rev. Henry Dresser Atkinson at extreme lower right.
+The calm young woman in this hirsute crowd remains unidentified, although in all likelihood she was Sarah Ann Ward, Rev. Atkinson’s fiancée.

 Stereograph of the VIPS by Nevin on board the City of Hobart 31st January 1872